-With cigar smoking and humidors right back in vogue, it's no surprise that the ever-chic Le Royal Monceau, Raffles Paris has opened a private
+With cigar smoking and humidors right back in vogue, it's no surprise that the ever-chic Le Royal Monceau, Raffles Paris has opened a private cigar club, "Club Vinales" for cigar lovers.

 Deeply comfortable, with bespoke leather club armchairs, art books and international magazines, this jewel-like retreat is dedicated to the delights of the Havana and the Montecristo.